runtimeverification/evm-semantics/README.md

 Using the Definition
 --------------------

+### Dependencies

+For using the `./Build` command and tests, we depend on `xmllint` (on Ubuntu via the package `libxml2-utils`).
+For developing, we depend on [`pandoc`](https://pandoc.org/).

+### K Version

 There are two versions of K available, [RV-K](https://github.com/runtimeverification/k) and [UIUC-K](https://github.com/kframework/k).
 This repository contains the build-products for both versions of K (there are slight differences) in `.build/$K_VERSION/`.
 Use RV-K for fast concrete execution, and UIUC-K for any symbolic reasoning.
 Make sure that you have set the `K_VERSION` environment variable in your shell (add `export K_VERSION=uiuck` or `export K_VERSION=rvk` to your `.bashrc` or equivalent).

-The script `Build` supplied in this repository will build and run the definition (see `./Build help` to see more detailed usage information).
-Running any proofs or symbolic reasoning requires UIUC-K.

-To run in a different mode (eg. in `GASANALYZE` mode), do `export cMODE=<OTHER_MODE>` before calling `./Build`.
-To run with a different fee schedule (eg. `HOMESTEAD` instead of `DEFAULT`), do `export cSCHEDULE=<OTHER_SCHEDULE>` before calling `./Build`.

-### Dependencies

-For using the `./Build` command and tests, we depend on `xmllint` (on Ubuntu via the package `libxml2-utils`).
-For developing, we depend on [`pandoc`](https://pandoc.org/).

 #### Helper Script `with-k`

 Not everyone wants to go through the process of installing K, so the script `./tests/ci/with-k` can be used to avoid that.
-The following will call the same `./Build` commands as above, but only after downloading, building, and setting up a fresh copy of RV-K or UIUC-K (as specified).
+The following calls to `./Build` are prefixed with a call to `with-k` to download, build, and set up a fresh copy of RV-K or UIUC-K (as specified).

 ```sh
 $ ./tests/ci/with-k rvk   ./Build run tests/VMTests/vmArithmeticTest/add0.json